CaenJones/ChromeSEC/README.md

 Admins should choose to **disable without login screen** to completely prevent device access until manually unlocked by an authorized user.
 Along with correct networking controls, it would be impossible to unenroll or resell the device.

 ## Disabling Guest Mode
 The guest account on Chrome devices lets users access a passwordless, policy-immune account with limited functionality.
-This could lead to unauthorized access/use of the device and could even be used to circumvent filtering and security protections put in place on the device.
+This could lead to unauthorized use of the device and could be used to bypass filtering and security protections.

-To remove access to the guest account, navigate to the pre-clarified menu subsection and just toggle the **Guest mode** option to disabled.
+To remove access to the guest account, just set the **Guest mode** option to disabled.

 ## Restricting Sign-in Access
 To prevent unauthorized entry to enterprise Chromebooks, it is important to limit sign-in access to specific users or domains.
 This not only improves security but also gives administrators the ability to better control user permissions for different groups.